Macross: Series chronology

 The Kanto area rerun of the Macross Frontier anime television series during early 2014 in Japan ended with a teaser announcement that a new Macross TV series is in the works, and later in the year was tentatively titled Macross Δ (Delta).
 Just like for Macross Frontier, a casting call was held for the series' main singer who also became part of the cast.
 The winner of the contest as well of the rest of the cast and characters were revealed in a special event held on October 29, 2015.
 A new Macross anime television series was to premiere in 2018, but still hasn't released (as of September 2024).
 A new Macross series was announced in 2023 to be animated by Sunrise, a division of Bandai Namco Filmworks.
 It is unknown if this is the previously announced 2018 anime or if this is a completely new project.

-On March 2, 2025, Big West and Bandai Namco Filmworks announced through a livestream that songstress auditions for the next Macross series had officially begun and that submissions for the first round will be open until April 30.
-This audition is limited to only women ages 13-22.
+On March 2, 2025, Big West and Bandai Namco Filmworks announced through a livestream that songstress auditions for the next Macross series had officially begun and that submissions for the first round would be open until April 30.
+This audition was limited to only women ages 13 to 22.
 In that same livestream, it was revealed that FlyingDog and Lantis would be responsible for the music of the series.
-The first round audition song is be "Ai to Ai" by Fuwari and that the contest would feature prior franchise artists and guests perform the song during the duration of the audition.
+The first round audition song was "Ai to Ai" by Fuwari and the contest featured prior franchise artists and guests performing the song during the duration of the audition.